boonebgorges/bp-groupblog/readme.txt

 2. Screenshot of the group blog page.

 == Changelog ==

+= 1.4.1 =
+* Groupblog were not created for existing groups, now fixed
+* Fixing the issue above also solved main blog posts within groups

 = 1.4 =
 * Made it compatible with WPMU 2.9 / BP 1.2